loqoman/Vision/2020/README.md

 * Intermediary Library file used to provide an object-oriented framework for representing targets in networktables.

 #### Technical details of `targets.py`

+* The purpose of `targets.py` was to remove the need for runtime files to call directly into `comm`, which was found to be tedious and unclear to newer programmers.
+Instead, runtime files can access the `target` objects stored under the `"state"` key in the working config.

 ## Runtime Files